ERIGrid2/riasc/docs/setup/agent-rpi.md

      - `TOKEN=K109b5813dd9a6944badc430e0e457179e4c83333f882a13ea7356134be77d3508b::server:e851c7e39f5fe771b8b9377c79eaff68`
      - `HOSTNAME=riasc-node-vtt`
 2. Use your SD card imager tool of choice  to write the image to a spare SD card.
-   - If asked use the following link as a URL for downloading the image: `https://rwth-aachen.sciebo.de/s/7RpsGEl7NEEsvf1/download?path=%2F&files=riasc-raspios-buster-armhf-lite.zip`
+   - If asked use the following link as a URL for downloading the image: `https://rwth-aachen.sciebo.de/s/7RpsGEl7NEEsvf1/download?path=%2F&files=2021-08-09-riasc-raspios.zip`
 3. Re-insert the SD card reader and open the `boot` partition of the SD card.
 4. Adjust the [riasc.yaml](config.md) file inside this partition:
    - Adjust the the settings `hostname` and `ansible.variables.token` with the values from step 1.
    - Relevant locations are marked with `# changeme!` inside the file.
 5. Insert the SD card in the Raspberry Pi and power it on.
-   - The first boot wil take a while (> 10 minutes)
 6. Wait until provisioning completes.
+   - The first boot will take a while (> 10 minutes)
+   - You can follow the process by attaching a screen to the Raspberry Pi
+   - ..or run the following command after login via SSH: `sudo journalctl -fu riasc-update`
+   - The Raspberry Pi will reboot several times during the process.
    - Once finished the the console should print `RIasC update completed successfully!`
 7. Verify that the node has been provisioned successfully:
    1. Login to the Raspberry Pi with the standard credentials via console:
      - User: `pi`
      - Password: `raspberry`
      - Login via SSH is also possible
-   2. Check the status of the `riasc-update` service by running the following command: `systemctl status riasc-update`
+   2. Check the status of the `riasc-update` service by running the following command: `sudo systemctl status riasc-update`
 8. Change the default password:
    - Run the `passwd` command and follow the instructions